watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/change-launcher-and-home-screen-text/README.md

 # Change launcher and home screen text for Watson Assistant web chat

 This code is for extending the Watson Assistant web chat.
-If you are new to developing with web chat, please start with the [Getting Started tutorial](https://ibm.com).
+If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

 This example uses the current page that the user is on to customize the content that appears in the launcher as well as the home screen.